Group-wide consolidation of ERP systems.

 Few proven providers

-If you analyse the ERP market to see which systems are at all suitable for a uniform integration of group subsidiaries, you will quickly come to an insight: Many are not.
-What at first appears to be a malus also has its advantages.
-The corresponding software from SAP, Oracle, JD Edwards etc. is mostly mature and correspondingly internationalised.
-The manufacturers behind them are the top dogs on the market and can therefore be considered safe investments.
+If you analyse the ERP market to see which systems are actually suitable for the uniform integration of group subsidiaries, you will quickly come to an insight: Many are not.
+What initially appears to be a drawback also has its advantages.
+The corresponding software from SAP, Oracle, JD Edwards etc. is usually mature and correspondingly internationalised.
+The manufacturers behind it are the top dogs on the market and can therefore be regarded as safe investments.

 Group-wide consolidation of ERP systems - the sufferers